- Venelin KokalovPrincipalMENG

 - Alex Buss604 682 1881 x227Architect AIBC

-With a background in interaction design and programming, he brings skills that cross disciplines, media, and scale while engaging emerging trends and technologies.
-Alex holds a Master of Architecture earning the RAIC Student Medal.
+With a background in interaction design and technology, Alex brings skills that cross disciplines, media, and scale while engaging emerging trends and technologies.
+Alex holds a Master of Architecture earning the RAIC Student Medal and a Bachelor of Design studying in Japan, Denmark, and Canada.
+Alex remains involved academically as a regular guest critic at the University of British Columbia School of Architecture and Landscape Architecture.

 - Kyle Chan604 682 1881 x252Architect AIBC, HKIA, LEED Green Assoc.